 As the world of Financial Services and Technology have been typically male-dominated, we want to share this Females in FinTech interview series with the aim to facilitate conversations specifically around females in FinTech as the market grows.

-For the latest interview in the series, Salt digital recruitment agency caught up with Alea Homison, Vice President of Sales Development and Enablement at AlphaSense, based in New York, to share her experiences and advice.
+For the latest interview in the series, Salt, a global, award-winning digital recruitment agency caught up with Alea Homison, Vice President of Sales Development and Enablement at AlphaSense, based in New York, to share her experiences and advice.

 What is your current role and the most exciting part of your work?

 I currently lead two functions at AlphaSense.
 Sales Enablement – where my mandate is to optimize talent across the entire sales and service team as well as Sales Development – where my mandate is to manage a team of reps that is responsible for building top of funnel pipeline and serves as future AE talent pipeline for the business.

 There are so many exciting things that I love about what I do.
 I am so fortunate to lead two functions that are all about serving and supporting people in a way that allows them to become the absolute best versions of themselves.
 If they are good, we partner on how they can become great.
 If they are great, we partner on how they can become exceptional and if they are exceptional, we partner on how they can become best-in-class.

 I can’t imagine a better day than strategy sessions, deal workshops, client meeting coaching, training sessions, and professional development conversations.
 I’m biased, but I believe I have the best job in sales.

 I’m a big believer in taking roles because of the people you will work for, but not just because they are “nice” people, but because you know they believe in and will empower you.

 This is how I got into FinTech.
 I followed one of, if not the best, Chief Revenue Officers in the business to AlphaSense.